hindu-comm/weblogs/manasataramgini/2019/11/2019-11-02_the-blue-bottle-and-the-talent-show.md

 °°°°°°

 **The aid**
-Kalakausha: “That’s indeed true Somakhya\!
+Kalakausha: “That’s indeed true Somakhya!
 Let me tell you’ll rest of the story as it pertained to me.
 From the night of visiting that deserted house things started going downhill for me.”
 V: “Now you can understand what my youth was like.
 Continue… for it seems I’m the only one not in the know regarding this back story of my former dwelling.”